WP-PluginMaster/PluginMaster/README.md

-# PluginMaster (an Application Development Framework for Wordpress)
+# PluginMaster (an Application Development Framework for WordPress)
 # What is PluginMaster?
   <blockquote>
     « PluginMaster is an Application development framework for WordPress.
 It changes the flavor of plugin development.»